List of Home and Away characters introduced in 2000: Kirsty Sutherland

-Kirsty Sutherland (previously Phillips), played by Christie Hayes first appeared on-screen during the episode airing on 19 June 2000.
-Actress Christie Hayes auditioned for the role when she was thirteen years old and secured it.
+Kirsty Sutherland, played by Christie Hayes, made her first appearance on 19 June 2000.
+Hayes auditioned for the role when she was thirteen years old and secured it.
 In 2008 it was revealed that Hayes was returning to the serial and likened it to returning home when she stated: "It felt like coming home after I had moved out already, everything changed but was really still the same, it was refreshing and exciting."

 Hayes decided to leave the serial again the following year and filmed her final scenes in August.
 She cited that the time felt right, but added she was happy she had come back for the time she had.

 The Armidale Express commented on Kirsty's relationship with Kane stating: "The Romeo and Juliet love story between Kane and love interest Kirsty (played by Christie Hayes) still remains one of the greatest (if not most controversial) Home And Away love stories."
 Soap opera coverage website Holy Soap branded her final episode as a real tear jerker.
 Holy soap also brand her wedding to Kane as "bizarre" because of the double wedding and stated "it's little wonder" that the pair had a private wedding.

 Rhys Sutherland

-Rhys Sutherland, portrayed by actor Michael Beckley debuted on screen during the episode airing on 19 June 2000.
-Beckley spent 20 years as a theatre actor before he joined the cast of Home and Away he told Joanne McCarthy of the Newcastle Herald.
-Sacha Molitorisz of The Sydney Morning Herald said that the episode featuring Rhys and Beth's wedding was better suited to "die hard fans".
-They criticised the plot for being "unengaging" and opined that the music, performances and dialogue were "painful" and "patchy".
+Rhys Sutherland, played by actor Michael Beckley, made his first appearance on 19 June 2000.
+Beckley spent twenty years as a theatre actor before he joined Home and Away.
+He told Joanne McCarthy of the Newcastle Herald that he had asked his agent to find him a television role as he wanted "some stability".
+Rhys is the patriarch of the five-strong Sutherland family, who take over running the Summer Bay Caravan Park.
+Rhys is a former football player who has "a habit of losing his temper".
+Beckley liked that the family were not connected to any of the show's established characters, as he believed it would allow for new story directions and "all sorts of possibilities for the show."